 Women: BMR = (9.247 × weight in kg) + (3.098 × height in cm) – (4.330 × age in years) + 447.593]

-Using the formula above, the BMR of the subject was estimated to be 1382.6707 kcal/day.
 Given that a 100g portion of celery contains app.
 16kcal, the subject would need to consume app.
 8.64kg of celery/day to meet their BMR requirements.

 However, due to diet induced thermogenesis (DIT), 14% of the celery calories consumed are burnt in the process of consumption.
 This means that the subject would now be required to consume app.
 10.05kg of celery per day, a number which in any case looks impractical.

-Watson suggests that, the volume of food that a human would have to eat to meet the most basic calorific requirements (10.05kg) would not be physically possible to consume within a twenty-four-hour period.
+Thus, the volume of food that a human would have to eat to meet the most basic calorific requirements (10.05kg) would not be physically possible to consume within a twenty-four-hour period.
 Along with this, if it were assumed that a ‘normal’ amount of food was consumed each day (except the only food consumed were celery) there would be a significant calorific deficit.
 This deficit would not be sustainable as a long-term diet without serious health repercussions.

 Researchers found that, both experimental groups showed a similar pattern of weight loss.
-Weight loss obtained by NCD had no advantage over LCD as regards the lipid profile and preventing the occurrence or development of cardiovascular dysfunctions in sedentary overweight / obese middle-aged and older men.
+Weight loss obtained by NCD had no advantage over LCD as regards the lipid profile and preventing the occurrence or development of cardiovascular dysfunctions in sedentary overweight/obese middle-aged and older men.

 Researchers found that, although, the celery meals were inherently low in energy, the lizards of this study did achieve a net gain of energy from this meal.